Sacramento Divorce Attorney

 Never sign a prenuptial or postnuptial agreement if you are not comfortable with its content.
 You do, however, need to respond to the proposal in a set timeframe.
 You and your spouse must work together to come up with compromises you can both accept.
 If not, one may back out of the negotiations completely, stalling the divorce indefinitely and leading to extensive legal fees.

 Family law is a unique subset in the legal space that focuses on what matters most in life: the people we love.
-At Boyd Law, our Sacramento family lawyers handle every aspect of this practice, from prenuptial agreements to the modification of child support cases.
+At Boyd Law, our Sacramento law offices handle every aspect of this practice, from prenuptial agreements to the modification of child support cases.
 We are with our clients at each step of every case, offering compassionate support and tireless legal assistance.

 Our clients include people from all walks of life.
 We work with families, divorcees, high net worth individuals, and people in the LGBTQ community, and our goal is to provide every client a sense of comfort and trust.
-When you face a family matter that requires legal advice, our Sacramento divorce attorneys and family lawyers have the California legal expertise needed to reach a successful resolution.
+When you face a family law matter that requires legal advice, our Sacramento divorce attorneys and family law attorneys at our law offices have the Northern California legal expertise needed to reach a successful resolution.

 Family law cases range from amicable settlements between spouses to complex property division and child custody cases.
 Every situation and case is different.
 Hence, there is no formulaic approach to a divorce settlement or child custody concerns.
 We look at the people in each case, what is important to them, and how we can make their lives a little easier.

 - Same sex marriage and domestic partner matters

 - Stepparent adoption